Setono/TagBagBundle/README.md

 ## Renderers

 If you have created your own renderer, remember to tag it `setono_tag_bag.renderer`.
+If you're using autoconfiguration, it will be tagged automatically.

 ## Projects using Tag Bag Bundle
 - [Sylius Addwish plugin](https://github.com/Setono/SyliusAddwishPlugin)